Lab Alumni

 Former Graduate Student

-Current Position: Senior Scientist at 10X Genomics
+Current Position: Senior Director at 10X Genomics

 Josephine developed a mouse model of H. pylori infection to look at the effects of the bacterial virulence factor CagA in vivo.
 Using this model, she also characterized host and bacterial factors that determine H. pylori localization in the stomach.